The world's best sandwiches you need to try

 Morgit Dziuban/Shutterstock

-Influenced by European immigrants, the pastrami on rye became a signature sandwich of New York City's Jewish delis in the early 20th century.
+Influenced by European immigrants, pastrami on rye became a signature sandwich at New York City's Jewish delis in the early 20th century.
 Served on traditional rye bread, it packs in a generous portion of pastrami, thinly sliced and stacked tall.
 The pastrami is the key, obviously, and its cooking process of curing, smoking and steaming creates a uniquely intense flavour.
-No pastrami on rye is complete without a good dash of mustard, plus a dill pickle on the side.
+No pastrami on rye is complete with a good dash of mustard, plus a dill pickle on the side.
 In Canada, a similar sandwich replaces pastrami with Montreal smoked meat, or cured beef brisket.

-11. Cubano, USA
+13. Cubano, USA

 <p>Brent Hofacker/Shutterstock</p>